Dynamical homogenization in effective loop quantum cosmology: Homogenization in Lema itre-Tolman-Bondi Spacetimes

-The numerical solutions depend of course on the initial conditions, but importantly there are certain key features that appear quite generically: (i) there is a bounce in the cosmological dynamics also in the presence of large inhomogeneities, in agreement with what has been found for homogeneous cosmology \cite{Ashtekar:2006wn}; (ii) shock waves form during contraction, as is guaranteed to happen if inhomogeneities are sufficiently large \cite{Hellaby:1985zz, Fazzini:2023ova}; and (iii) small homogeneous regions emerge during the bounce, generated by sufficiently over-dense regions during the bounce.
-Due to the formation of shocks, it is necessary to allow for weak solutions, as is done by the Godunov algorithm used here; for more on weak solutions in effective LQG see \cite{Husain:2021ojz, Husain:2022gwp, Fazzini:2023ova}.
+The numerical solutions depend on the initial conditions, but there are certain key features that appear generically: (i) there is a bounce in the cosmological dynamics also in the presence of large inhomogeneities, like in homogeneous cosmology \cite{Ashtekar:2006wn}; (ii) shock waves form during contraction, as is guaranteed if inhomogeneities are sufficiently large \cite{Hellaby:1985zz, Fazzini:2023ova}; and (iii) small homogeneous regions emerge during the bounce.
+Due to the formation of shocks, it is necessary to allow for weak solutions, as is done by the Godunov algorithm; for more on weak solutions in effective LQG see \cite{Husain:2021ojz, Husain:2022gwp, Fazzini:2023ova}.
 As explained above, the homogeneous regions form due to an outer over-dense region bouncing before a neighbouring inner under-dense region, causing the formation of a rarefaction wave moving inwards so that a continuous interval of $r$ bounces nearly simultaneously.

+These dynamics are not invariant under time reversal.
+This is a general feature of weak solutions \cite{Leveque}, and in particular the formation of the rarefaction wave breaks time-reversal symmetry.
+This is one reason why the formation of homogeneous regions can be generic, and does not require a certain class of initial conditions.

 To quantitatively characterize the homogeneous regions formed during the bounce, a reasonable definition that I will use here is that they are intervals in $r$ of width greater than $\sqrt\Delta$ where for each $r$ in that interval, $|\partial_r \rho| / \rho < 0.15$ (results are similar for other possible definitions of homogeneous regions).